py5coding/py5book/reference/py5tools_live_coding_snapshot.md

 See the documentation for [](py5tools_live_coding_screenshot) and [](py5tools_live_coding_copy_code) for more information about each feature.

 If the `snapshot_name` parameter contains date format codes, the string will be formatted with the current timestamp.
 If `snapshot_name` is omitted, it will default to your filename stem followed by `"_%Y%m%d_%H%M%S"`.
-If you are using this function through a Jupyter Notebook, there is no useable filename so it will default to `"snapshot_%Y%m%d_%H%M%S"`.
+If you are using this function through a Jupyter Notebook, there is no usable filename so it will default to `"snapshot_%Y%m%d_%H%M%S"`.
 Although if you are using this function through a Jupyter Notebook, it will decline to create a backup copy of the code so you are better off using [](py5tools_live_coding_screenshot) instead.

 A suggested use case for this is to put the function calls in your code but leave them commented out.
 When you have working code that you want to create a backup and a screenshot for but don't want to pause your workflow to do both manually, simply uncomment the code and save the file.
 A backup and a screenshot will then be created for you in the `archive` subdirectory.